Frequently Asked Renters Insurance Questions

 Vehicles aren't covered by renters insurance.
-You need to get a separate auto insurance policy to drive legally and protect your car, van or motorcycle.
+You need to get a separate auto insurance policy to protect your car, van or motorcycle.

-Yes, but the extent varies.
+Yes, but coverage varies.
 Some companies extend coverage to your belongings anywhere in the world.
 Some limit it to 10 percent of the total policy value.
-Property stolen from a locked vehicle including the car trunk is also covered.
+Property stolen from a locked vehicle, including the car trunk is also covered.
 Ask your insurance agent for details.

 Yes, if you're a college student and part of your parents’ household, their homeowners or renters insurance provides coverage in the dorm.
 If you live off campus, you’ll need your own renters policy.
 Policies can vary, so speak to your insurance agent about this.

 As soon as you become aware of a loss, note the date, time of day and list of goods stolen or damaged.
 In case of a theft, call the police as soon as possible.
-Then, contact your insurance company or agent to report the loss and get the appropriate claims form.
+Then, contact your insurance company or agent to report the loss and get the appropriate claim forms.
 Written and documented reports of losses are especially important when theft is involved.
-You can always amend a claim, but it will take longer to settle.